 The facility Administrator said that “the family has to be notified about a change of condition and transfer” out of the facility.Are You the Victim of Abuse and Neglect at Bradford Heights Health and Rehabilitation Center?
 We Can Help

 Was your loved one the victim of abuse, mistreatment or neglect while living at Bradford Heights Health and Rehabilitation Center?
 If so, contact the Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now for immediate legal intervention.
-Our law firm fights aggressively on behalf of Christian County victims of mistreatment living in long-term facilities including nursing homes in Hopkinsville.
+Our network of attorneys fights aggressively on behalf of Christian County victims of mistreatment living in long-term facilities including nursing homes in Hopkinsville.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our knowledgeable attorneys can offer legal assistance on your behalf to ensure your case for financial compensation is successfully resolved against every party that caused your loved one harm.
 We accept every nursing home neglect case, wrongful death lawsuit, personal injury claim for compensation through a contingency fee arrangement.
-This agreement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
+This agreement postpones the requirement to make a payment to our network of attorneys until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.